edwindvinas/OpenScreenshots-to-ULAPPH-Cloud-Desktop/README.md

 - Then, go to Extensions/Developer mode of Chrome browser and install this chrome extension.
 - Note that same process applies for Opera browser (interestingly Chrome extension works in Opera!)

-How to Contribute?
---

-- [Done] Need to replace the iframe with a set of logic to automatically upload screenshots to the ULAPPH Cloud Desktop.
-- Need to put a better way to install so users don't need to touch the code.

 ---
 ## Usage